Rahuletto/gitMyStat/README.md

 ## Themes

-There are currently 4 themes as of now.
+There are plenty of themes.

 | Themes         | Preview                                                                                         |
 | -------------- | ----------------------------------------------------------------------------------------------- |